 In the current Phase 2 of Singapore’s reopening of the economy, a mix of options are available now that restaurants have resumed dine-in operations.
 Good news though: Many of the successful new concepts are here to stay, so you can still get your fill of comfort food at home.

-The humble burger by one-star Alma by Juan Amador caused a stir when it was introduced for takeaway lunch boxes.
+The humble burger by one-MICHELIN-star Alma by Juan Amador caused a stir when it was introduced for takeaway lunch boxes.
 Alma’s special blended Angus burger is served with cheddar and an Asian touch in gochujang sauce on homemade brioche bun, but you need to act soon if you haven’t tried it – it’s currently only available for takeaway on Mondays 3-6pm, now that the restaurant has reopened for dining in.

 Blink and you probably missed these: three-star Les Amis offered their deluxe housemade ice creams, from Ardeche chestnut with rum to Blue Mountain coffee.
 Two-MICHELIN-starred Zen furnished picnic baskets filled with in-house condiments such as truffle puree and Swedish pastries.